GradDipThSt Award Summary

-- review, reflect on, and synthesize theological information and identify and provide resources towards complex problems
+- review, reflect on, and synthesize theological information and identify and provide resources towards complex problems,

-- think critically and evaluate complex ideas
+- think critically and evaluate complex ideas,

-- apply specialised and creative skills for Christian living and ministry
+- apply specialised and creative skills for Christian living and ministry,

-- research, analyse and communicate theologically related ideas to a variety of audiences.
+- research, analyse and communicate theologically-related ideas to a variety of audiences.

 Applications of Knowledge and Skills

-the ability to:
+Graduates will have the ability to:

-- make high level, independent and theologically informed judgements
+- make high level, independent and theologically informed judgements,

-- plan and evaluate activities and projects within a particular ministry setting
+- plan and evaluate activities and projects within a particular ministry setting,

 - identify ways that this body of knowledge relates to Christian living and/or ministry.

-Articulation into Other Awards
+Articulation to Other Awards